jw120/fcc-simon/README.md

   + DONE Handlers to make all buttons light up
     - DONE Notes on mouse down/up (put a "depressed" field into State)
     - DONE Swithches toggle on click
-    - DOME Tidy switch re-rendering - border and text (make separate function to draw Button trim which does black ring and text)
+    - DONE Tidy switch re-rendering - border and text (make separate function to draw Button trim which does black ring and text)
   + DONE Add sounds

-  + TODO Add playback
+  + TODO Work through behaviour list below

 * Code

- + TODO Document all modules - how to make module documentation not merge with first function?
+ + DONE Document all modules - how to make module documentation not merge with first function?
  + DONE Sort out packaging/webpack etc

+## Note notes

 From [Wikipedia](https://en.wikipedia.org/wiki/Simon_(game)), Notes are